tiurzm/Liri-Node-App/README.md

 # Liri-Node-App

-Liri (Language Interpretation and Recognition Interface) is a node application that searchs Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Liri (Language Interpretation and Recognition Interface) is a node application that searches Spotify for songs, dates and locations for live performances, and OMDB for movies.
 This application uses axios and APIs.

 ## How to use it:
 You can use this application with 4 commands on your terminal: